Supersonic and Superluminal Energy and Speed of Information via Temporal Interference in a Dispersionless Environment: Discussion

 The direct+reflected path effect seems to be applicable to waves in general, so we conjecture the appearance of superluminal wave packets may exist for EM waves.
 An experiment is needed to test this conjecture.

 \citet{sommerfeld} and \citet{brillouin,brillouin_translated_papers} explain the speed of a sharp discontinuous wavefront of an EM wave moves through media at the speed of light in a vacuum.
 This sharp wavefront is the so-called point of non-analyticity in more contemporary thinking, and can be replaced by any discontinuity in the emitted waveform.
-At the time of wavefront passage, they state charges interact with the EM wave, and their re-radiation leads to energy packets with superluminal speeds, but the information flows with the discontinuous wavefront and re-radiation occurs later and therefore cannot increase the speed of information.
-The experiment conducted by \cite{stenner_2003} did not find any violation of this interpretation.
-Their experiment was conducted for superluminal EM wavepackets whose frequencies were near the resonant frequencies of charged particles, though a question arose about the wavepacket's superluminal speed \cite{nimtz2004superluminal}.
+At the time of wavefront passage, they state ions interact with the EM wave, and their re-radiation leads to energy packets with superluminal speeds, but the information flows with the discontinuous wavefront and re-radiation occurs later and therefore cannot increase the speed of information.
+The experiment conducted by \citet{stenner_2003} did not find any violation of this interpretation.
+Next, we prove the speed of information is less than or equal to the speed of light in a vacuum if the direct+reflected path effect is applicable to EM radiation.

-We conjecture the direct+reflected path effect could be applicable to EM radiation, and could lead to superluminal wave packets without the presence of charged particles, except within the reflecting boundary.
-It might be possible to replace the effect of the reflecting boundary with a second source of EM radiation whose radiation mimics the signal along the reflected path, and whose received signal interferes at the receiver with the direct path from the first source.
-Then there would be no charged particles to re-radiate the EM signals arriving at the receiver, and the physical phenomenon of radiation of excited charges via the \citet{sommerfeld,brillouin} mechanism would not be a relevant method to prove information cannot move faster than the speed of light in a vacuum.
-If it is indeed possible to set up a second source in this way, an outstanding question is whether the speed of information could be made superluminal.

-For the direct+reflected path effect, the reflected path's length always exceeds the direct path's length.
-Consequently, with infinite bandwidth filters, the point of non-analyticity has infinite bandwidth and zero temporal resolution, making it impossible for the direct and reflected paths to temporally interfere at the point of non-analyticity when the phase speed is $c$.
-Thus, the speed of the point of non-analyticity travels at speed $c$, and no faster when only direct and reflected paths exist.
+The reflected path's length exceeds the direct path's length.
+Consequently, with infinite bandwidth filters, the moment of non-analyticity in the time series has infinite bandwidth and zero temporal resolution, making it impossible for the direct and reflected paths to temporally interfere.
+The speed of the first arriving point of non-analyticity from the direct path travels at speed $c$, and no faster.